 5. Most people in Guinea-Bissau live on less than $2 each day

-Political instability, criminal drug trafficking, and a lack of educational and skills training opportunities for youth in Guinea-Bissau means that most people live below the poverty line.
-More than 70% of the population of Guinea-Bissau earn less than $2 a day.
-In fact, the average person in Guinea-Bissau only lives off of $1.40 a day.
+Political instability, criminal drug trafficking, and a lack of educational and skills training opportunities for youth in Guinea-Bissau mean that most people live below the poverty line.
+More than 70% of the population of Guinea-Bissau earns less than $2 a day.

 Though Guinea-Bissau has plenty to offer, it has been overlooked time and time again by the rest of the world.
 The United States doesn’t have an embassy there, and major aid organizations like World Vision and Compassion International don’t have a presence in the country.
 It’s because of these challenges that West African Vocational Schools has chosen to work here – to help equip West Africans with life-changing job skills so they have the opportunity to work for a brighter future.